mathanroot/cicdnodeapp/README.md

 package.json packages for the program
 Dockerfile for create image

-Then upload a files to new repo, write a workflows for CI/CD
+Then upload a files to repo,

+write a workflows for CI/CD in Github actions

+After successfully completed actions,

-Then image pushed to Dockerhub
+Image pushed to Dockerhub

 Pull image to local machine